 Vhi Insurance operates a Risk Management Framework which ensures an integrated and consistent approach to managing risk with processes to identify, measure, control, monitor and report on risks to enable the achievement of Vhi Insurance's goals and objectives.
-This is implemented through a 'three lines of defence' approach, described in section B.4.1, to manage risk; incorporating roles, responsibilities and accountabilities including governance and risk based decision-making.
+This is implemented through a 'three lines of defence' approach, described in section B.4.1, to manage risk; incorporating roles, responsibilities and accountabilities including governance and risk-based decision-making.
 Vhi Insurance is engaged in continuing review of its Risk Management Framework, implementing an enhanced Risk Control Self-Assessment (RCSA) structure and process.
-Vhi Insurance's classification and reporting of risk in its Risk Appetite Statement, ORSA and Risk Profile will take account of these ongoing changes and be reflected in subsequent SFCRs.
+The Risk Management Framework within Vhi is a combination of "Top Down" and "Bottom Up" assessment and management of risks.